murchandamus/bips/bip-update-process.md

 The BIPs repository does not track the sentiment on proposals and does not track the adoption of BIPs beyond whether they are in active use or not.
-It is not intended for BIPs to list additional implementations beyond the reference implementation.[OtherImplementations][] After a BIP is advanced to _PROPOSED_, it is up to the Bitcoin community to adopt, ignore, or repudiate a BIP.
+It is not intended for BIPs to list additional implementations beyond the reference implementation.[OtherImplementations][] After a BIP is advanced to _NOMINATED_, it is up to the Bitcoin community to adopt, ignore, or repudiate a BIP.
 Individual Bitcoin projects are encouraged to publish a list of BIPs they implement.

 ### Transferring BIP Ownership